divyanshusharma1709/Music/README.md

-# Music
+# Music Player
+## Author: Shivani Jindal

-# This is simple music player app with one song
+This is simple music player app with one song